KittyGiraudel/site/_posts/2013-08-12-sass-functions.md

 ---
-title: "A couple of Sass functions"
+title: A couple of Sass functions
 tags:
   - sass
   - function